Zsolt-Forray/statistical-tools/README.md

 MIT

 ## Contributions
-Contributions to Statistical Tools are always welcome.
+Contributions to this repository are always welcome.
-If you have questions, suggestions or want to improve this repository, please create an [issue](https://github.com/Zsolt-Forray/statistical-tools/issues) or [pull requests](https://github.com/Zsolt-Forray/statistical-tools/pulls).
 This repo is maintained by Zsolt Forray (forray.zsolt@gmail.com).